 Copyright © 2019, Antonio Lopo Martinez, Hettore Sias Telles and Viviane Chiachio.

 Published in RAUSP Management Journal.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
-Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial & non-commercial purposes), subject to full attribution to the original publication and authors.
+Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode

 The campaign financing literature presents evidence that receiving campaign donations is essential for conducting a successful electoral campaign.
 (Samuels, 2001; Speck, 2005; Figueiredo Filho, 2009; Mancuso, 2015).
 Until recently this has also been the case in Brazil, with the largest source of campaign contributions coming from corporate donations (Cervi, 2010).
 In this sense, Camilo, Marcon, and Bandeira-de-Mello (2012) explain that this practice is a maneuver that depends on public agents to obtain benefits, and thus political agents seek to strengthen their ties with companies, with the primary goal of obtaining financing for their campaigns.